BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 ---
 layout: post
-title: Is machine learning a unicorn hiding a serie of “if” and “else”?
+title: Is machine learning a unicorn hiding a serie of "if” and “else”?
 description: Let's think about what is behind machine learning
 author: n_saby
 tags: [machine learning, Data Science]